 Hiding from Martin, who is pursuing Robertson in Barcelona, Locke becomes involved with an architecture student played by Maria Schneider (Last Tango In Paris).
 While Rachel pursues her husband the agents of the African state are also in attendance.
 The girl, who Locke has already mysteriously spotted in London which prompts a growing belief in coincidences, urges him to keep the appointments in Robertson’s diary.
 Pursued by the police who are aiding Rachel, Locke urges the girl to leave him promising to meet with her in Tangiers.
 In fact they meet up in Seville where Locke tells her a tale about a blind man who regained his sight and, after the initial wonderment had worn off, found the world small, dirty, and disappointing.
 The girl leaves Locke to sleep, and in an extraordinary tracking shot through the bars of his bedroom window we see various incidents, including the African agents arrive, and while one distracts the girl the other enters Locke’s room and out-of-shot kills him.
 On the commentary track Nicholson ‘reveals’ that Antonioni setup the entire complicated sequence because he could not bring himself to shoot Locke’s death scene.

 Beautifully shot and lit by Luciano Tovoli the film contains three standout sequences.
-The opening shots of the Sahara are sumptuous, the final long single shot is obviously one for the film students, and an earlier scene where Locke leans out from a cable car, appearing to fly over a stretch of water, is an evocative piece of symbolism for the character's desire for freedom.
+The opening shots of the Sahara are sumptuous, the final long single shot is obviously one for the film students, and an earlier scene where Locke leans out from a cable car, appearing to fly over a stretch of water, is an evocative piece of symbolism for the character’s desire for freedom.
+Talking about the freedom, who wouldn’t wish to attain it?
+If not any other freedom everyone, would certainly strive to achieve the financial freedom, for which, fortunately, we have the help of uncomplicated means like the Bitcoin Code, the automated cryptocurrency trading robot that can every time trade on your behalf to yield you the desirable profits!
+Ok, back to our film discussion!
 The film is carried by the wonderful playing, or down-playing.
-Nicholson is always watchable and Schneider's pouty concern is a perfect foil.
+Nicholson is always watchable and Schneider’s pouty concern is a perfect foil.
 Hendry and Runacre are a little more earnest.

 The DVD extras include a commentary track by Nicholson – slyly mischievous, informative and revealing, delivered in that wonderful drawl; and another by screenwriter Mark Peploe, and Aurora Irvine.